Wanted Dead or Alive (TV series)

 Wanted Dead or Alive is an American Western television series starring Steve McQueen as bounty hunter Josh Randall.
 It aired on CBS for three seasons from 1958–1961.
-The black-and-white program was a spin-off of a March 1958 episode of Trackdown, a 1957–1959 western series starring Robert Culp.
+The black-and-white program was a spin-off of a March 1958 episode of Trackdown, a 1957–1959 Western series starring Robert Culp.
 Both series were produced by Vincent Fennelly for Four Star Television in association with CBS.

 The series made McQueen, known for the concept of "cool" in entertainment, a television star.
-He would later cross over into comparable status on the big screen, making him the first TV star to do so.
+He later became the first TV star to cross over into comparable status on the big screen.

 Synopsis

-Josh Randall (McQueen) is a Confederate veteran and bounty hunter with a soft heart.
-He often donates his earnings to the needy and helps his prisoners if they have been wrongly accused.
+Josh Randall is a Confederate veteran and bounty hunter with a soft heart.
+He often donates his earnings to the needy, and helps his prisoners if they have been wrongly accused.

-Although Randall is a bounty hunter, he doesn't chase and capture only men on wanted posters.
+Although Randall is a bounty hunter, he doesn't only chase and capture men on wanted posters.
 He also settles a family feud, frees unjustly jailed or sentenced men, helps an amnesia victim recover his memory, and finds missing husbands, sons, fathers, a fiancée, a suitor, a daughter who had been captured many years earlier by Indians, an Army deserter, a pet sheep, and even Santa Claus.
 This variety, as well as his pursuit of justice and not just money, contributed to the show's attraction and popularity.

 Except for a few episodes at the beginning of the series, Randall rode an energetic horse named Ringo.

-Beginning with 1959 episode "Amos Carter", actor Wright King would appear in a supporting role as Jason Nichols, an eager young deputy sheriff turned bounty hunter.
+Beginning with the 1960 episode, "Jason", actor Wright King appeared in a supporting role as Jason Nichols, an eager young deputy sheriff turned bounty hunter.
 By the start of the third season, Nichols had been dropped.
-The episode called "The Partners", where Nichols killed three men that Randall felt could have been taken alive, is often considered the episode that broke up the partnership, although that was actually only the second episode with Wright King and long before the last episode he appeared in.
+The episode, "The Partners", in which Nichols instigated a gunfight resulting in three deaths that Randall felt were avoidable, is often considered the episode that broke up the partnership, although that was actually only the second episode with Wright King and long before his last episode.

 Cast

 Main

-Steve McQueen played Josh Randall, the series's primary character, appearing in all 94 episodes.
+Steve McQueen played Josh Randall, the primary character, appearing in all 94 episodes.